Mixed messages on third Greek bailout talks

 "Euro zone finance ministers are not discussing a third bailout," spokeswoman Simone Boitelle said.

-Greek leftist Prime Minister Alexis Tsipras used a televised address on Friday to deny his country would need another international program.
+Greek leftist Prime Minister Alexis Tsipras used a televised address on Friday to deny his country would need another international programme.

 Greece has acute and immediate funding problems to overcome, despite the four-month extension to its existing bailout it negotiated with the euro zone last month.
 To win that, Tsipras had to give up on key pledges made during his election campaign.